💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 Sign the back of the outer envelope

 Give yourself a pat on the back, you’re almost done.
-Just need to fill out and sign the voter declaration on the back.
+Just need to fill out and sign and date the voter declaration on the back.

 This certifies your vote is coming from you — and that you are who you say you are: a registered, valid voter in your current district.
 It also makes sure you understand that once you submit this ballot, you will not be able to vote in person on Election Day (unless you bring in the ballot AND both envelopes to be voided).